-I started volunteering with Dig-In before we opened, helping to raise shares from the local community over a cup of soup and went on to become a regular shop volunteer before choosing to join the Management Committee.
-I work as an Assistant Development Officer for Social Investment Scotland and am passionate about the power and potential of community and social enterprise to make a tangible and sustainable impact in Scotland and beyond.
-I’m in charge of “sh-operations” at Dig-In and Vice-Chair of the committee too.
-I have represented Dig-In at various events and learning trips and have been known to do the odd presentation/talk on who we are and the nitty gritty of community greengrocering!
+I started volunteering with Dig In before we opened, helping to raise shares from the local community over a cup of soup and went on to become a regular shop volunteer before choosing to join the Management Committee.
+I work part time as Business Development Manager for the Soil Association Scotland, with an aim of growing the organic market and supporting certified organic businesses across Scotland.
+I also work part time at Community Shares Scotland, supporting and inspiring community groups to consider a community share offer.
+I have represented Dig In at various events and learning trips and am always happy to do a presentation on who we are and the nitty gritty of community greengrocering!

 As one of many Aussies who have decided Scotland was a fine place to live, I’ve enjoyed the chance to become part of the Bruntsfield community over the past 10 years.
 5 of those have been with Dig-In where I enjoy, foremost, shopping and chatting but on the MC I also helping out with the behind the scenes aspects and on social media.
 I love the idea of my sons growing up in a community which is also growing closer – thanks to shops like Dig-In.
 As well as having a love of cooking and discovering local foods, wherever my travels take me, I enjoy the great Scottish outdoors and can often be found building sandcastles on the east coast or camping with the wee ones!